opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 # Search UX

 Expectations from search engines have evolved over the years.
 Just returning relevant results quickly is no longer enough for most users.
-Elasticsearch allows you to easily implement many features that enhance your user’s search experience.
+Elasticsearch includes many features that enhance the user's search experience.

 Feature | Description
 :--- | :---
-Autocomplete | Suggest complete phrases as the user types.
+Autocomplete | Suggest phrases as the user types.
-Pagination |  Display 10-20 results per page but allow your users to adjust.
+Pagination |  Rather than a single, long list, break search results into pages.
-Scroll | Allow scrolling through a large number of results.
+Scroll | Return a large number of results in chunks.
 Sort | Allow sorting results by different criteria.
 Highlight | Highlight the search term in the results.